sayful1/shapla-vue-components/shapla-signature-canvas/README.md

-# shapla-star-rating
+# shapla-signature-canvas

-A simple, highly customisable star rating component for Vue
+A simple HTML5 canvas based smooth signature drawing for Vue

 ## Table of contents